Public Sector · National Welfare · Service Direction

 Outcomes

-• Automation and channel decisions were grounded in realistic pensioner scenarios rather than assumed “digital-by-default” patterns
+• Channel and automation decisions were grounded in realistic pensioner scenarios rather than digital-by-default assumptions

 Key learning

-In late-pivot programmes, service scoping is most valuable when it exposes where escalation and exception handling will dominate delivery effort — rather than aiming to describe a polished end state.
+Service scoping is most valuable when it exposes where escalation and exception handling will dominate delivery effort — not when it describes a polished end state.
+Working across future and transitional states simultaneously, rather than waiting for technical certainty, kept design useful and grounded in what could actually be delivered.